ThomasBakaysaJr/dockerized-rce-simulation/README.md

 The script will then decode the JSON, since it is not encrypted, and then modifies the role from ```member``` to ```admin```.
 It then encodes the JSON, attaches it to the headers for a request and then retry the same route.

 The server now returns ```is_elevated : True```.
 An attacker has now successfully elevated a non-admin user to admin.
-In a stateless design, this is especially dangerous as this Authorization token with adminstrative priveleges completely bypasses any authentication and verification that may have occured when the user logs in.
+In a stateless design, this is especially dangerous as this Authorization token with administrative privileges completely bypasses any authentication and verification that may have occurred when the user logs in.

-Broken Access Controls is the number 1 on the most recent [OWASP Top 10 (2021)](https://owasp.org/Top10/2021/A01_2021-Broken_Access_Control/) list, its is a serious security flaw that as demonstrated, can lead to unauthrozied users gaining access to potentially sensitive or critical systems.
+Broken Access Controls is the number 1 on the most recent [OWASP Top 10 (2021)](https://owasp.org/Top10/2021/A01_2021-Broken_Access_Control/) list, its is a serious security flaw that as demonstrated, can lead to unauthorized users gaining access to potentially sensitive or critical systems.

 ## Mitigation